Get Lucky (Daft Punk song)

-"Get Lucky" is a song by French electronic music duo Daft Punk featuring American musicians Pharrell Williams and Nile Rodgers.
+"Get Lucky" is a song by French electronic music duo Daft Punk featuring American musician Pharrell Williams and American guitarist Nile Rodgers.
 Daft Punk released the song as the lead single from their fourth and final studio album, Random Access Memories, on 19 April 2013.
 Before its release as a single, it was featured in television advertisements broadcast during Saturday Night Live, after which Rodgers and Williams announced their involvement in the track.
 "Get Lucky" is a house-inspired disco, funk, and pop track with lyrics that, according to Williams, are about the good fortune of connecting with someone, as well as sexual chemistry.
 Upon release, it received widespread acclaim from music critics, who praised Williams's vocals and Rodgers's guitar riffs.

 "Get Lucky" reached number one in several countries, including Daft Punk's native France, where the Syndicat National de l'Édition Phonographique (SNEP) certified it diamond.
 The song peaked at number two on the US Billboard Hot 100 for five consecutive weeks, giving Daft Punk their first top-10 hit in the United States.
 In the UK, the single topped the UK Singles Chart for four weeks and was the second best-selling single of 2013 with 1,308,007 copies sold.
 It won multiple awards, including Record of the Year and Best Pop Duo/Group Performance at the 56th Annual Grammy Awards.
 Daft Punk performed "Get Lucky" at the awards, joined by Rodgers, Williams and American singer Stevie Wonder.

 Background

 Daft Punk first met Nile Rodgers at a listening party in New York City for the duo's 1997 debut album Homework, and became friends thereafter.
 However, Rodgers noted that a series of near misses and scheduling conflicts had delayed their chance of collaborating.
 The duo eventually invited him to the Random Access Memories sessions at Electric Lady Studios in New York City.

-Pharrell Williams was interested in working with Daft Punk; he had first heard about the project from Daft Punk at a party hosted by American singer Madonna, and offered his services for a collaboration; he joked, "If you just want me to play tambourine, I'll do it."
-The duo and Williams later met in Paris, where he shared some of his own material; Williams explained that he had been inspired by Rodgers without knowing that Daft Punk had coincidentally been recording with him.
-As a member of production team the Neptunes, Williams had previously provided a remix of Daft Punk's 2001 song "Harder, Better, Faster, Stronger", which appeared on the 2003 album Daft Club.
-Daft Punk also served as co-writers and producers for the 2010 single "Hypnotize U" by N.E.R.D., Williams's band.
+As a member of production team the Neptunes, Pharrell Williams had helped remix Daft Punk's 2001 song "Harder, Better, Faster, Stronger".
+Daft Punk then co-wrote and produced the 2010 single "Hypnotize U" by Williams's band, N.E.R.D.
+Interested in collaborating further, Williams ran into Daft Punk at a party hosted by American singer Madonna and said he would work with the duo in any capacity.
+At a subsequent meeting in Paris, Williams shared some of his material that had been inspired by Rodgers, with whom Daft Punk revealed they had recently been writing and recording.